apollorio/wp-event-manager/readme.txt

 = [3.1.49] 09-05-2025 =

-Fixed : The logo of the deleted organizer and venue is no longer displayed on the details page.
+Fixed : The logo of the deleted dj and local is no longer displayed on the details page.
 Fixed : No vulnerability issue is detected while creating a post an event using the front side.
-Fixed : No warning message is found while deleting an organizer or venue from the frontend side.
+Fixed : No warning message is found while deleting an dj or local from the frontend side.
 Fixed : When the Upload Custom Thumbnail option is disabled no validation message is displayed on the post-event page after submitting an event.
 Fixed : HTML code is no longer displayed on the event listing page in the dashboard.
 Fixed : The selected event type parameter is working properly.